-Superintendents - Michael Hoyt & Brandon Thompson All animals must be in place by 10 a.m.
+Superintendents - Michael Hoyt, Brandon Thompson & Kyle Geffert All animals must be in place by 10 a.m.
 Friday Check Breeding Beef 1:00 - 2:00 p.m.
 Friday in the Beef Office Beef Weigh In 2:00 - 3:00 p.m.
-Friday Mandatory beef exhibitor meeting following check in of all beef Judging Times 1000 a m Sunday
+Friday Mandatory beef exhibitor meeting following check in of all beef Judging Time: 9:00 a.m.
+Sunday

-- Judging Time: 9:00 a.m.
-Sunday - Read general rules and livestock sanitary requirements.
-All market steers & market heifers must have a Livestock Drug Withdrawal Form on file before they are checked-in. - Beef animals may enter the fairgrounds Thursday, 6:30-9:00 p.m. or Friday, 8:00-10:00 a.m.
+- 1. Read general rules and livestock sanitary requirements. - Beef animals may enter the fairgrounds Thursday, 6:30-9:00 p.m. or Friday, 8:00-10:00 a.m.
 Animals will weigh in between 2:00 3:00 P.M.
-Friday for class designation and sale weight (less shrink of 0-4% to be determined by sale committee).
+Friday for class designation.
 Breeding heifers must be checked-in 1:00 2:00 Friday in the Beef Office.
 Each exhibitor may enter a maximum of 6 exhibits (2 steers and/or 2 breeding heifers, and/or one cow/calf pair, and/or one market heifer). - Market steers will be entered in one class.
 Superintendent and assistants will divide into classes (approximately 15 steers per class) by weight only.
 Market heifers will be entered into one class. - Market steers and market heifers must weigh a minimum of 1000 pounds to sell in Livestock Sale and youth must meet the livestock sale requirements for the current year. - 5.
-Market steers & heifers must have been born after January 1, preceding year, and officially identified with state ear tag by designated date of current year. - SALE -- within 30 MINUTES after the completion of the BEEF SHOW: 4-H/ FFA youth wishing to sell animal(s) at auction or take home must notify department superintendent.
-(See 4-H/FFA Livestock Sale) - Champion & Reserve Champion may be selected for each breed (breeding classes only).
+Market steers & heifers must have been born after January 1, preceding year, and officially identified with state ear tag by designated date of current year. - SALE -- Sale cards must be turned in to beef superintendents within 30 MINUTES after the completion of the BEEF SHOW:. - Champion & Reserve Champion may be selected for each breed (breeding classes only).
 Grand Champion, Reserve Champion, 3rd, 4th and 5th overall Supreme Heifer may be selected.
 Grand Champion, Reserve Grand Champion, 3rd, 4th and 5th overall Market Steer may be selected. - 8.
 All market animals can compete for overall Grand and Reserve Grad Champion. - 9.
-A Grand Champion and Reserve Grand Champion Showman may be selected. - 10.
-Safety neck ropes are required when beef exhibits and bucket calves are tied in the beef barn and the tie-out area. - 11.
-Uncontrollable animals may be asked to leave the County Fair at the discretion of the Agent, Superintendents or Extension Board and may not be allowed to show or sell. - 12.
+A Grand Champion and Reserve Grand Champion Showman may be selected. - Safety neck ropes are required when beef exhibits and bucket calves are tied in the beef barn and the tie-out area. - Uncontrollable animals may be asked to leave the County Fair at the discretion of the Agent, Superintendents or Extension Board and may not be allowed to show or sell. - 12.
 No paint or adhesives may be used. - 13.
 All livestock animals must be loaded and unloaded in designated areas only. - 14.
 All cattle (bucket calf optional) must be taken to tie outs at night. - 15.
 Market cattle going through the premium sale will only receive a premium, no floor price.
-YOU MUST FIND YOUR OWN BUYER. - 17.
-Once an animal has been taken through the sale it may NEVER be shown again.
+YOU MUST FIND YOUR OWN BUYER.